tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 -  Define the **knowledge** that a learner should obtain.
 That is, what is the mental concept that the learner will be able to demonstrate?
-   Acquisition of the given conceptual knowledge is typically verified by the learner’s ability to explain the concept with concrete examples.
+   Acquisition of the given conceptual knowledge is typically verified by the learner's ability to explain the concept with concrete examples.
 -  Define the **skill** that the learner should obtain.
 That is, what should the learner should be able to do?
 Acquisition of the given